 3. If the tenant continues to use the rental property after expiry of the tenancy, the tenancy shall not be tacitly extended or re-established.

-Section 23 Written form
+Section 23 Written Form

 There are no verbal ancillary agreements.
-Insofar as subsequent amendments and additions to the lease are at issue, the parties shall make the following provision:
+Insofar as subsequent amendments and additions to the lease will be made, the parties shall make the following provision:

-Section 24 House rules
+Section 24 Building Rules

-The house rules in Annex 2 are part of this Agreement.
-The tenant undertakes that it and everyone who is included in the tenancy agreement (e.g. subtenants, workers, visitors, customers, suppliers as well as workmen instructed by it) observe the provisions.
+The building rules in Addendum 2 are an integral part of this Agreement.
+The tenant undertakes that it and everyone who is included in the tenancy agreement (e.g. subtenants, workers, visitors, customers, and suppliers, as well as workmen instructed by it) observe the provisions.

-Section 25 Supplemental agreements
+Section 25 Supplemental Agreements

-Section 26 Data protection
+Section 26 Data Protection

-1. The personal data collected in this tenancy agreement are required by the landlord to ensure that he can fulfil his obligations arising from the tenancy agreement and its performance in accordance with Article 6 (1) lit. b and f GDPR.
-For further details, please refer to the data protection information in Annex 3.
+1. The personal data collected in this tenancy agreement are required by the landlord to ensure that the landlord’s obligations arising from the tenancy agreement and its performance in accordance with Article 6 (1) lit. b and f GDPR can be fulfilled.
+For further details, please refer to the data protection information in Addendum 3.

 2. The tenancy agreement or the text thereof and the data contained therein shall also be processed and stored electronically by the landlord, if necessary.
 The tenancy agreement may also be stored and archived on an internet platform operated or licensed by the publisher of the tenancy agreement form.
 With the exception of IT service providers whose services are absolutely necessary for smooth operation, access by third parties is excluded.
-An evaluation, forwarding, aggregation or other processing of the data does not take place.
+There is no evaluation, forwarding, aggregation, or other processing of the data.

 3. The tenant agrees that data on the amount of rent as well as on the type, size, equipment, condition and location of the rental property may be stored and passed on to third parties in order to compile rent overviews and comparative rent collections.
-The landlord assures that the data will be treated confidentially and used exclusively for these purposes.
+The landlord ensures that the data will be treated confidentially and used exclusively for these purposes.
 At the tenant's request, the landlord shall be obligated to provide it with information about the persons and bodies to whom the data are transmitted.

-4. The tenant expressly consents to the landlord querying the energy consumption data of the rental property directly from the energy supplier, e.g. for the purpose of preparing a legally required energy certificate.
+4. The tenant expressly consents to the landlord querying the energy consumption data of the rental property directly from the energy supplier, e.g., for the purpose of preparing a legally required energy certificate.
 This applies, in particular, in the event that the tenant obtains the energy supply directly from the supplier.

 5. If the tenant refuses or revokes its consent, this shall not affect the existence of the tenancy agreement.

-Section 27 Termination of the tenancy
+Section 27 Termination of the Tenancy

 1. At the end of the tenancy, the tenant shall return the rental property to the landlord completely cleared and cleaned.
-The tenant shall hand over all keys to the landlord; any keys which the tenant has additionally had made at his own expense shall be handed over to the landlord free of charge or he shall furnish proof of their destruction.
+The tenant shall hand over all keys to the landlord; any keys which the tenant has additionally had made at his own expense shall be handed over to the landlord free of charge or proof of their destruction shall be furnished.

 Both parties may request that a joint acceptance record be drawn up.